Deltares/CoSMoS/docs/_build/html/_sources/manual/scenario.rst.txt

 .. include:: examples/scenario.toml
        :literal:

 The scenario file must always be named *scenario.toml*.
-CoSMoS assigns the scenario *name* based on the folder name.
-(see also :ref:`Folder structure <folder_structure>`).
+CoSMoS assigns the scenario *name* based on the folder name (see also :ref:`Folder structure <folder_structure>`).

 The following settings can be included in the scenario file: